Background pattern

 Additional precautions during treatment with Intestifalk

-• Contact your doctor if you experience blurred vision or other visual disturbances.
+• Get in touch with your doctor if you experience blurred vision or other visual disturbances.

-Intake of Intestifalk with other medications
+Taking Intestifalk with other medicines

 • ketoconazole or itraconazole(to treat fungal infections)

-• carbamazepineused in the treatment of epilepsy)
+• carbamazepineused in the treatment of epilepsy

 • rifampicin(to treat tuberculosis)